 Not all programs are offered for completion at each campus or through Berkeley College Online®.
-Please review the academic program pages (https:// berkeleycollege.edu/academics.htm) for information on where each program is offered.
+Please review the academic program pages (https:// berkeleycollege.edu/academics/index.html) for information on where each program is offered.
 Additionally, all students may be required to take some courses at another campus or online.
-The Career Development and Internship courses are only offered online.
+The Internship courses are only offered online.